psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 - "Translate an absolute path into a relative path and vice versa."
 - "Construct absolute and relative paths that identify specific files and directories."
 - "Explain the steps in the shell's read-run-print cycle."
-- "Identify the actual command, flags, and filenames in a command-line call."
+- "Identify the actual command, flags, and file names in a command-line call."
 - "Demonstrate the use of tab completion, and explain its advantages."
 keypoints:
-- "The file system is responsible for managing information on the disk."
+- "The filesystem is responsible for managing information on the disk."
 - "Information is stored in files, which are stored in directories (folders)."
 - "Directories can also store other directories, which forms a directory tree."
 - "`cd path` changes the current working directory."
 - "`ls path` prints a listing of a specific file or directory; `ls` on its own lists the current working directory."
 - "`pwd` prints the user's current working directory."
 - "`whoami` shows the user's current identity."
-- "`/` on its own is the root directory of the whole file system."
+- "`/` on its own is the root directory of the whole filesystem."
 - "A relative path specifies a location starting from the current location."
-- "An absolute path specifies a location from the root of the file system."
+- "An absolute path specifies a location from the root of the filesystem."
 - "Directory names in a path are separated with '/' on Unix, but '\\\\' on Windows."
 - "'..' means 'the directory above the current one'; '.' on its own means 'the current directory'."
 - "Most files' names are `something.extension`.
 The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."